Predicting the intensity of partially observed data from a revisited kriging for point processes: Introduction

-Few authors model the point pattern by a point process with the intensity driven by a stationary random field.
+In contrast to the previous methods which look at the intensity changes inside the observation window, our main interest lies in predicting the intensity outside the observation window, all the more when it is not connected as it frequently happens when sampling in plant ecology.
+To predict the intensity we could use \cite{tscheschel2006}'s reconstruction method based on the first- and second-order characteristics of the point process.
+Once the empirical point pattern predicted within a given window, one can get the intensity by kernel smoothing.
+As it is a simulation-based method, it requires long computation times, especially when the prediction window is large and/or the point process is complex.
+As alternative method, few authors model the point pattern by a point process with the intensity driven by a stationary random field.
 In \cite{diggle2007} and \cite{diggle2013}, the approach is heavily based on a complete modelling and considers a log-Gaussian model.
 The parameter estimation, the intensity estimation and its prediction outside the observation window are obtained using a bayesian framework.
 The method developed in \cite{monestiez2006} and \cite{bellier2013} is close to classical geostatistics.
 Basically, it consists in counting the number of points within some grid cells, computing the related empirical variogram and theoretically relating it to the one obtained from the random field driving the intensity.
 Then, the variogram is fitted and kriging is used to predict the intensity.
-Its advantage is that the model is only defined by its first- and second-order moments and does not need to be fully specified.
-While this approach requires few hypotheses, the model is constrained within a given class (mainly Cox) and the mesh size is arbitrary defined.
+Its advantage is that the estimation is only based on its first- and second-order moments so that the model does not need to be fully specified.
+While this approach requires less hypotheses, the model remains constrained within the class of Cox processes.
+Moreover, the mesh size is arbitrary defined.

-Here, we consider a similar approach to the latter: it does not require model specification, addresses a larger class of point processes and optimises the scale of investigation.
-Our idea is the following.
-We assume that the point process is stationary and isotropic and that it is obtained by a weak dependent process with a parameter driven by a stationary random field at a larger scale.

-The local intensity can then be written as $\Lambda(x) = \lambda + Y(x)$, where $\lambda$ is the mean of the random field and $Y(x)$ is a centered random field.
-The number of points within a Borel set $B$ can be written as
+Here, we consider a similar approach as it does not require model specification, but it addresses a larger class of point processes and optimises the scale of investigation.
+The local intensity of a stationary and isotropic point process can be written as $\lambda + Y(x)$, where $\lambda$ is the mean of the random field and $Y(x)$ is a centered random field.
+The number of points within a Borel set $B$ is then

-\ie as the sum of the global mean, local intensity variation and an error related to the difference between the observations and the local intensity.

-Equation~(\ref{eq:geostatdecomp}) is very similar to the geostatistical decomposition.
-Thus, we propose to define the first- and second-order characteristics of the random field from the ones of the point process.